TracyMuso/TracyMuso/README.md

 # About me

-- 👋 Hi, I’m @elfin-git
+- 👋 Hi, I’m Tracy!
 - 🇿🇲 I live in Africa, Zambia
 - 👀 I’m interested in blockchain technology and web development.
 - 🌱 I’m currently learning fullstack development with Microverse and solidity programming on my own.
-- :trollface: I'm a newbie in programming..
+- :trollface: Currently looking for a web developer/ Smart contract developer positions.
-- 🤝  However, I look forward to collaborations.
+- 🤝 I look forward to collaborations.

 ## Languages